mbdavid/LiteDB/README.md

 ## How to use

 Document are storage in collections.
-Each collection many documents with same type.
-Each document have a Id (like 'Primary Key' on relation databases).
+Each collection have many documents with same type.
+Each document have an Id (like 'Primary Key' on relation databases).

 ```C#
 // Open data file (or create if not exits)